20 Free Things to Do in La Jolla, California

 Free things to do in La Jolla: Children's Pool seals

-Though there is controversy regarding whether they should be permitted to stay, on any given day, locals and tourist can catch a glimpse of them sunbathing, swimming and nursing their pups.
-It’s pretty cute and kids love it.
-See my guide to visiting the La Jolla seals and sea lions.
+Though there is controversy over whether they should be permitted to stay, locals and tourists can catch a glimpse of them sunbathing, swimming, and nursing their pups on any given day.
+It’s pretty cute, and kids love it.

 Children’s Pool